AleksandraBogdan/mriviewer/README.md

-# Med3Web Dicom 2d/3d web viewer.
+# MRI Viewer: Medical image 2D/3D web viewer.

 Copyright (c) 2015–2018 [EPAM Systems, Inc.](https://www.epam.com/)

-Med3Web is a high performance web tool for advanced visualization (both in 2d and 3d modes) medical volumetric data, provided in popular file formats: Dicom, Nifti, Ktx, Hdr.
+MRI Viewer is a high performance web tool for advanced visualization (both in 2d and 3d modes) medical volumetric data, provided in popular file formats: Dicom, Nifti, Ktx, Hdr.
 Other popular formats will be planned for future improvements.
 Med3Web can read local data from files/folders and from predefined web locations.